This website belongs to anindependent consultantof the company Platinum Health / Purium.

 But you know what?
 In network marketing, it's like in love: there's more than one opportunity.

-And if someone urges you to act immediately, without letting you sleep on it, the statement about the "once-in-a-lifetime opportunity" is probably more of a marketing cliché to get people into the system quickly before they realise it's not that great.
+And if someone pressures you to act immediately, without giving you a chance to sleep on it, the statement about the "once-in-a-lifetime opportunity" is probably more of a marketing cliché to quickly get people into the system before they realise it's not that great.

 If a stranger, an acquaintance, or even a friend urges you to do something immediately, it might not be such a good friend.